M-Amine01/modern-QML-thermostat-interface/README.md

 ```

-2.Open the project with Qt Creator.
+2. Open the project with Qt Creator.

-3.Configure the project with a Qt 6 kit.
+3. Configure the project with a Qt 6.8+ kit.

-4.Build the project.
+4. Build the project.

-5.Run the application.
+5. Run the application.

 ## Project Structure